sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 ### Method Variants and Limitations

 - **Limitations:**
-   - The logit lens assumes the unembedding matrix remains interpretable across all layers, which may not hold for heavily tuned or non-linear models.
+   - The logit lens can be brittle, as it assumes hidden states remain linearly interpretable across all layers, which may not hold for heavily tuned or non-linear models <d-cite key="belrose2023eliciting"></d-cite>.
    - It is less effective for analyzing tasks requiring complex reasoning or long-term dependencies.

 <aside class="l-body box-note" markdown="1">